Contract

 What I can offer

 I hope that by working together, you will explore your specific situation and feelings and feel heard which itself is very healing; to feel understood and accepted as you are now, is the starting point of being able to move forwards.
-I aim to provide a calm, accepting and supportive place in which you feel able to explore issues that trouble you relating to your situation.
-I teach strategies which help you manage difficult feelings so you can explore a way forwards.

 You may have preferences about what you want to discuss and what you do not or strategies you want to learn and try and those you do not wish to try.
 We agree ways of working that are most helpful to you and sessions are tailored to your needs.